 Because of technology, an individual or corporations filing taxes in the Philippines can be done in a number of different ways, all of which are made easier.
 Let’s take a look at the three manners of filing income tax returns and what they entail:

-Don’t let the name fool you; while this definitely counts as manual filing as you still have to go to the BIR offices, most of the forms you need are available online and are easy to download and print.
+Don’t let the name fool you.
+While this definitely counts as manual filing as you still need to go to the BIR’s offices, most of the forms you need are available online and are easy to download and print.

 Electronic Filing and Payment System